 - The Café host acts as the debate moderator, driving the process actively and keeping to time.

 - The two debaters now take it, in turn, to speak for and against the motion as in a traditional debate.
-Debating is quite an art, and it makes good sense to find two people who are not only knowledgeable about the issue being debated have some experience and skill of debate.
+Debating is quite an art, and it makes good sense to find two people who are not only knowledgeable about the issue being debated but have some experience and skill in debate.

 - An alternative approach is to play down the debate and set things up so that the two debaters have more of a conversation than a debate.
 They now become conversationalists and not debaters.